jruynno/Pet-Cuddle-o-Tron/README.md

 ![alt text](Images/UpdatedImages/image-6.png)
 ![alt text](Images/UpdatedImages/image-7.png)

-* Ensure the api_lambda code is pasted correctly and the correct ARN is entered.
+1. Ensure the api_lambda code is pasted correctly and the correct ARN is entered.

-* If you still encounter the same error in `Firefox`, try reopening the S3 static website link in `another browser`.
+2. If you still encounter the same error in `Firefox`, try reopening the S3 static website link in `another browser`.
 ![alt text](Images/UpdatedImages/image-16.png)

+#### Credits

+This project is based on the AWS Serverless Pet-Cuddle-o-Tron tutorial by Adrian Cantrill.
+His comprehensive guides and learning resources have been invaluable in building this application.